0Ibrahim1/CapStoneProject/README.md

 ## About:
-just a basic computerstore project for course by GA with lab56, built it to experment on website/ store making to get better
+just a basic computerstore project for course by GA with lab56, built it to get better at & experiment on website making and django usage

 ## Images:
 Everyone can see this (logging-in isnt needed)